 Beaumaris North Primary School (BNPS) was established in 1959 and is a well-maintained and safe environment located in a quiet, treed, residential Bayside suburb just 15 kilometres south east of the Melbourne City Centre.

 The school grounds provide an aesthetically pleasing learning environment with large open spaces for recreational activities.
-Our ongoing Playscape Project has created new playgrounds that inspire creativity and imagination for all year levels and has also brought some fabulous artistic adornment to our school buildings and grounds.
+Our playgrounds inspire creativity and imagination for all year levels.
 There is a mix of spaces that cater for both passive and active recreation by students in all year levels and separate areas are set aside for use by junior and senior students.

 Curriculum and Extra-curricular Activities